pharmbio/clamp/docs/gui-install.md

   * List::Util 1.41

 Note that some of these Perl modules are or have been in Perl core.
-Some modules may have dependencies (most notably _GD_).
+Some modules may have external dependencies (most notably _GD_).
-The given version numbers are known to work but are unlikely to be strictly required.
+The listed version numbers are known to work but are unlikely to be strictly required.

+The DBD::SQLite module holds a working copy of SQLite (version 3.22 in this case) so a separate installation isn't strictly necessary to run the system.

 ### Local configuration

 An _uploads_ folder must be visible to the scripts for the actual uploading as well as file downloads.
 This is probably handled with symbolic links and may involve remote storage since a single processed sample may be 500 MB.

 A _data_ folder containing a SQLite database.
-Note that MySQL has been used in the past and some files have the connection code commented out for easy reference.
+The database should be created with a version of SQLite compatible with the DBD module used above.
+Note that MySQL was used in the past and some files have the connection code commented out for easy reference.

-The table schema is as follows:
+The table schema are as follows:
 ```
 CREATE TABLE files (
 seqid INTEGER PRIMARY KEY AUTOINCREMENT,